HarcourtsAcademy/grav-ha-user/pages/02.courses/12.sales/07.shared_knowledge/shared-knowledge.md

 ---

 Our most successful team members are also our most generous when it comes to sharing what they do with others.
-The Shared Knowledge programme is a series of talk and Q&A sessions where we ask a panel of Harcourts top performing sales consultants share their knowledge.
+The Shared Knowledge program is a series of talk and Q&A sessions where we ask a panel of Harcourts top performing sales consultants share their knowledge.

 Shared Knowledge workshops usually comprise of 3 to 4 panelists who will each speak briefly before the facilitator opens up to questions from the floor.